Anticipate Reactions with MU’s Human Performance Psychology Degree

 If you’d like to learn more about Methodist University’s application process, admissions requirements, tuition and financial aid or specific program details, fill out this form, and we’ll be in touch shortly.

 Take Part in Improving Products, Processes and Goals

-Participate in the art of applying psychology to gain an understanding of how to design systems, machines and products, as well as help employees within an organization to improve their productivity and work safely.
+Participate in the art of applying psychology to gain an understanding of how to design systems, machines, and products, as well as how to help employees within an organization improve their productivity and work safely.